-I request that the school nurse or her designee see that my child ,
+I request tha t the school nurse or her designee see that my child

-Grade, receive the following medication.
+Grade , receive the following medication.

-Illness/condition requiring medication L
+Illness/condi tion requiring medication

 Medication:

 Dosage:

+Time(s) of da ay to be administered:

-Duration (Number of Days)
+Duration (Nu umber of Days)

-Prescribing physician
+physician

-Physician's Phone: Parent's Phone
+Phone: Parent's Phone

 EXTENDED USE MEDICATIONS REQUIRE A PHYSICIAN'S SIGNATURE.

-Parents shall provide all medications.
-Parents may request duplicate prescription bottles of said medication
+Parents shall medication l provide all medications.
+Parents may request duplicate prescription bottles of said

-If it is necessary that it be given during the school hours.
-The important fact for you to remember is that no medication shall be given unless it is in the proper container.
-Prescription medication bottles shall contain the identification of the medication, name and telephone number of the pharmacy, the pupil's identification, name of physician and specific dosage instruction.
+no medicatio contain the id ary that it be given during the school hours.
+The important fact for you to remember is that on shall be given unless it is in the proper container.
+Prescription medication bottles shall dentification of the medication, name and telephone number of the pharmacy, the pupil's n, name of physician and specific dosage instruction.

-Non-prescription medications must also be in the original container and accompanied by the proper school permission form.
+Non-prescrip school permi ption medications must also be in the original container and accompanied by the proper ission form.

-MEDICATIONS MUST BE ACCOMPANIED BY PARENTAL PERMISSION ACCORDING TO STATE LAW PASSED IN 1987.
+STATE LAV MANDATOI INSURE TH ONS MUST BE ACCOMPANIED BY PARENTAL PERMISSION ACCORDING TO W PASSED IN 1987.
 PLEASE USE THIS FORM TO REQUEST MEDICATION.
-THIS IS MANDATORY TO PROTECT SCHOOL PERSONNEL FROM LIABILITY CLAINS AND TO INSURE THAT YOUR CHILD IS ADMINISTERED ONLY THE MEDICATIONS REQUIRED TO INSURE GOOD HEALTH.
+THIS IS RY TO PROTECT SCHOOL PERSONNEL FROM LIABILITY CLAINS AND TO AT YOUR CHILD IS ADMINISTERED ONLY THE MEDICATIONS REQUIRED TO DOD HEALTH.

+PARENT SI GNATURE:

+DATE: